• Skip to primary navigation

 Grapefruit peel needs some time to infuse with the tequila since we’re using the oils in the peel, not the juice from the fruit, to impart flavor.
 The tequila will also take on a slight color as the grapefruit lets off some of its natural color, so don’t be alarmed when your infusion is no longer perfectly clear.

-A picture of the ingredient for grapefruit infused tequila.
+Ingredient for grapefruit infused tequila.

 How to Make Grapefruit Infused Tequila